bitemyapp/fp-course/README.md

 make test-ghci
 ```

 From there you can run `:main` at your GHCi prompt to run the entire test suite.
-If you want to do the equivalent of `stack test --ta "--pattern=Tests/List/"` in GHCi do this:
+If you want to do the equivalent of `stack test --ta "--match=ListSpec"` in GHCi do this:

 ```
 :main --match=ListSpec